 A: No, if a database is linked using the dedicated model it cannot be linked using the shared model and vice-versa.

-A: This database is created with default configuration.
-Any security settings are completely left to end users.
+A: This database is created with a default configuration.
+Any security settings are completely left to end-users.

 The SQL inventory system explained in this article is implemented in ApexSQL Source Control 2021 version and higher.
 In the previous versions of ApexSQL Source Control, the scalar-valued function FrameworkVersion will not be created and corresponding permission is not needed.